Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Introduction

-I show how the derived identified sets may be estimated consistently.
-The FDA Statistical Guidance on Reporting Results Evaluating Diagnostic Tests\footnote{Link: \href{https://www.fda.gov/media/71147/download}{https://www.fda.gov/media/71147/download}} requires that all diagnostic performance studies report confidence intervals for index test sensitivity and specificity to quantify the statistical uncertainty in the estimates.
-To conform to the practice, this paper demonstrates that all derived identified sets may be represented using moment inequalities.
-I rely on the procedure from \citet{romano2014practical} to construct confidence sets for points in the identified set that are uniformly consistent in level over a large family of permissible distributions relevant in the application.
-Namely, the confidence sets asymptotically cover all points in the identified set uniformly over the family of population distributions with probability of at least $1-\alpha$, where $\alpha$ is the chosen significance level.
+The FDA Statistical Guidance on Reporting Results Evaluating Diagnostic Tests\footnote{Link: \href{https://www.fda.gov/media/71147/download}{https://www.fda.gov/media/71147/download} (Last accessed: 12/25/2022)} requires diagnostic performance studies to report confidence intervals for index test sensitivity and specificity to quantify the statistical uncertainty in the estimates.
+To conform to the practice, I construct confidence sets for points in the identified set using an inference method based on moment inequalities (\citet{romano2014practical}).
+The confidence sets are uniformly consistent in level over a large family of permissible distributions relevant in the application.
+Namely, they asymptotically cover all points in the identified set uniformly over the family of population distributions with probability of at least $1-\alpha$, where $\alpha$ is the chosen significance level.

+Diagnostic test performance studies for rapid COVID-19 tests have a mandated RT-PCR reference test which is known to produce false negative results, and thus pertain to the setting analyzed in the paper.\footnote{Link: \href{https://www.fda.gov/media/137907/download}{https://www.fda.gov/media/137907/download} (Last accessed: 12/25/2022)} \citet{fitzpatrick2021buyer} emphasize that the false negative rate of the ubiquitous \textit{Abbott BinaxNOW COVID-19 Ag2 CARD} rapid antigen test may be substantially understated by the reported ``apparent'' analog due to imperfect reference tests.\footnote{The test held $75\%$ of the COVID-19 antigen test market share in the United States, according to Abbott Laboratories CEO Robert Ford on Q3 2021 Results - Earnings Call Transcript.}

+Application of the method to the data from the original Emergency Use Authorization (EUA) performance study, as well as an independent study by \citet{shah2021performance} bolsters this claim and reveals that bounds can be very informative.
+Depending on interpretation, the results from both studies suggest that the test may not satisfy the initial FDA requirement for EUA of at least $80\%$ estimated sensitivity, despite fulfilling the criterion of high ``apparent'' sensitivity, implying the need for alternative testing protocols.
+Moreover, the estimated false negative rates for symptomatic and asymptomatic patients are up to $3.17$ and $4.59$ times higher than the frequently cited ``apparent'' false negative rate, warranting further attention.
+Comparison with existing bounds reveals that the proposed method can provide significant reductions in the size of the identified set for operating characteristics, and consequently in the width of implied bounds on prevalence when the test is used for screening.